-Custom Design: Custom built spin-to-wins are one of our favorite types of pop-ups.
+Custom Design: Custom-built spin-to-wins are one of our favorite types of email pop-ups.
 They combine the power of gamification with a completely unique design that shows off a brand’s core.
 Simply Carbon Fiber had a spin to win built into one of their best-selling products, combining a unique shape and educating visitors on their products immediately.

-Custom Gamification: Another great example of custom design work, here it’s a “spin” of the numbers inside a meter instead of a wheel.
+Custom Gamification: Another great example of custom design work here, it’s a “spin” of the numbers inside a meter instead of a wheel.
 This is a great take on the wheel function and showcases their product front and center in their new visitor email pop-up!

-Exit offer: Eczema Honey’s pop-up is timed to fire when a visitor goes to leave the site, like we mentioned above we don’t typically encourage these pop-ups to be lead capture but in this case, it works!
+Exit offer: Eczema Honey’s pop-up is timed to fire when a visitor goes to leave the site; as we mentioned above, we don’t typically encourage exit pop-ups to be your main source of leads, but in this case, it works!
 This email pop-up strategy made visitors an offer they couldn’t refuse and drove a 14% opt-in rate and 34% conversion rate for desktop visitors!

 Free Gift: This can help new visitors who have never experienced your product get more excited about an offer than simply 10% off.
 This is especially a powerful motivator as an exit offer since it’s giving visitors ownership of something they would be leaving behind if they don’t convert!

-Multi-Step Pop-Up: You can see that Eczema Honey has three steps in this pop-up.
-The first is a value on the introduction screen (free lip balm); request for email on the second; then on the final screen you drive home the conversion by adding the free lip balm automatically to their cart (never having to click off your site or check their inbox).
+Multi-Step Pop-Up: You can see that Eczema Honey has three steps in this email pop-up.
+The first is a value on the introduction screen (free lip balm); the request for email is on the second; then, on the final screen, you drive home the conversion by adding the free lip balm automatically to their cart (never having to click off your site or check their inbox).

-Relevant Offer: Percent discounts are the norm for most lead capture pop-ups and while those are great (they work for a reason!) sometimes other incentives can be more appealing.
+Relevant Offer: Percent discounts are the norm for most lead capture pop-ups, and while those are great (they work for a reason!), sometimes other non-discount incentives can be more appealing.
 Cocokind offered a free gift in exchange for their email address which works perfectly for their audience and augments their first purchase experience with something extra.

 Timer: The countdown at the top of the pop-up shows you how long until Florence by Mills goes live.
 This helps drive exclusivity and urgency since subscribers can be the first to know when it’s available by opting in–a great drop/launch strategy!

-Lifestyle Photography: We’ve showcased a lot of product imagery in the examples above but lifestyle photography is great as well.
-Depending on your branding these images can resonate well with visitors and be more engaging to them than simply products/packaging.
-For example, fishermen out in a boat vs. fishing line in a box!
+Lifestyle Photography: We’ve showcased a lot of product imagery in the examples above, but lifestyle photography is great as well.
+Depending on your branding, these images can resonate well with visitors and be more engaging to them than simply products/packaging.
+For example, fishermen out in a boat vs. fishing line in a box for sporting goods brands!

-Mystery Prize: Another form of gamification is the mystery prize where visitors can click on any of the elements to “reveal” their prize.
-This is another way to engage visitors and add a bit of fun into the lead capture process.
+Mystery Prize: Another form of gamification is the mystery prize, where visitors can click on any of the elements to “reveal” their prize.
+This is another way to engage visitors and add a bit of fun to the lead capture process on your pop-up.

-Animation: The subtle animation of a buffalo breathing helps to create a compelling design element for this lead capture pop-up.
+Animation: The subtle animation of a buffalo breathing helps to create a compelling design element for this email pop-up.
 By combining interesting visuals with a prominent headline Black Buffalo guarantees visitors will stop and take note.

 Minimal Information: Black Buffalo only required two pieces of information which helps guide visitors through the signup process quickly.
-Ease of use is a number one thing to keep in mind when designing lead capture pop-ups, make sure you’re not creating more work for your visitors!
+Ease of use is the number one thing to keep in mind when designing lead capture pop-ups; make sure you’re not creating more work for your visitors!

 Familiarity: Blue Lizard Sunscreen used a well-known Sesame Street character in their product placement to showcase their marketing partnership.
-This helps generate increase trust and capture attention for new visitors who may not know much about their brand.
+This helps generate increased trust and capture the attention of new visitors who may not know much about their brand.

-Fun Shape: The product imagery along with the non-traditional shape help this pop-up stand out even more.
+Fun Shape: The product imagery, along with the non-traditional shape, helps this pop-up stand out even more.
 The tropical wave vibe is perfectly suited for the product/branding and helps it jump right off the page.